nextflow-io/nextflow/docs/operator.rst

 phase
 --------

+.. warning:: This operator is deprecated.
+Use the `join`_ operator instead.

 The ``phase`` operator creates a channel that synchronizes the values emitted by two other channels, in such a way that it emits pairs of items that have a matching key.